isomerpages/moe-andersonsec/_useful-links/Canteen.md

 **Please submit the completed Scanned Copy of the application form together with the supporting documents (ONE recent passport-sized coloured photograph, Photocopy of NRIC (front and back), Proposed Mena and Price List, Photocopy of Basic Food Hygiene Course Certificate to the email address at andersonss@moe.edu.sg.**

-* incomplete or late application will not be considered
+* Incomplete or late application will not be considered

 * Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense. **Food tasting will be conducted between _ to _ .
 Timing to be confirmed.**